 Professional Learning Communities

 An important part of the NC INSPIRE transition to teaching program is the sharing of ideas and experiences with other fellows and coaches through an online Professional Learning Community (PLC).
-Fellows will enroll in the PLC while they are at the Summer Institute and continue to participate in it throughout their years in the program, and beyond.

 When hired by an LEA, NC INSPIRE Fellows are recommended to the NC Department of Public Instruction (NCDPI) for a lateral entry teaching license.
 This license is good for one year and is renewable for three years.
 During this three year period, lateral entry teachers must complete all requirements for full licensure, which includes college coursework and passing the appropriate Praxis II test.
 To renew the license each year, lateral entry teachers must complete at least six semester hours of coursework required for their license.